 Being the UK’s first ever Mexican restaurant, it would make sense to start our run-down at Café Pacifico.
 Tequila lovers are invited to unwind after the mad Monday rush and absorb the lively Mexican atmosphere with the Café’s National Tequila Day celebrations.
-Sample one of the 150 tequilas and 50 mescals stocked behind the bar, where Café Pacifico will be offering a wide range of tequilas at a special price from £3.
-They’ll also be DJs playing some of the best Mexican tunes, and guests will also be able to customise their very own Paloma cocktail (a Mexican classic), by choosing any Blanco tequila from the exclusive National Tequila Day menu for just £6.50.
+You’ll be able to sample one of the 150 tequilas and 50 mescals stocked behind the bar, as well as soak in some Mexican tunes being spun by the bar’s resident DJs.

 Azulito Bar at Wahaca

 Location: 80 Wardour Street, Soho, W1F 0TF.